 Rebrickable will use the Sets and Parts you enter into your collection to perform Build calculations for Sets and MOCs.
 You can customise each List to indicate if you want that List to be included in the Build calculations or not.
 You might want to exclude some, for example, if you have a List of Sets you do not want to dismantle for rebuilding purposes.

-It will also attempt to provide you an estimate worth of your collection in your LEGO Summary profile page.
+It will also attempt to provide you the estimated worth of your collection in your LEGO Summary profile page.
 This will only be as accurate as your collection and the available pricing data from integrated stores.

 You can take manual backups of your Set/Part Lists as well as any Custom Lists you have created at any time by exporting them individually to Rebrickable CSV files.
 In fact, it is very highly recommended you do so if you are making lots of changes, to prevent accidental changes from destroying your work.